Follow along with the video below to see how to install our site as a web app on your home screen.

 Designed for sustained maritime patrols, search and rescue operations, law enforcement, humanitarian assistance, and disaster response missions, the scaled model crafted for the Pakistan Navy is also capable of Anti-Surface Warfare (ASuW) and Anti-Air Warfare (AAW).

-Damen showcases OPV 2600 model tailored for the Pakistan Navy - Naval News
+Damen lays keel of the first OPV 2600 for Pakistan Navy

 What kind of Vls ?
 Is this Turkish Vls ?

-iirc it should be another 4 of these, original plan was 2 batch 1 and 6 batch 2batch II is turning out to be a good investment with quality punch.
+batch II is turning out to be a good investment with quality punch.
 PN should order two more of these.

 Damen site considered this a military vehicle